-Neurocysticercosis (NCC) is caused by CNS infection with the pork tapeworm Taenia solium 2, which is endemic in most low-income countries where pigs are raised.
-This form of cysticercosis is a relevant cause of seizures in the world.
+Neurocysticercosis (NCC) is caused by the CNS infection with the pork tapeworm Taenia solium, which is endemic in most low-income countries where pigs are raised.
+This form of cysticercosis is a relevant cause of seizures in endemic areas.

-There is a variable time interval between point of infection and the onset of symptoms (ranging from 1-30 years).
+There is a variable time interval between the point of infection and the onset of symptoms (ranging from 1-30 years).

-- seizures: most common cause of seizures in young adults in endemic areas 2
+- seizures: most common symptom and most common cause of seizures in young adults in endemic areas 2

 - altered mental status